PhantomInsights/reddit-bots/README.md

 It is scheduled to run every 3 hours.

 `0 */3 * * * cd /home/pi/Documents/financebot && python3 bot.py`

+## CoronaBot

+This bot reuses concepts from other bots, it was developed to show the latest information for the 2019-2020 coronavirus outbreak.

+It reads a Google News RSS feed and grabs the first 15 links.
+It then gets information from Wikipedia using web scraping and fills a template with all this information.

+It is scheduled to run every 2 hours.

+`0 */2 * * * cd /home/pi/Documents/coronabot && python3 bot.py`

 ## StickyBot